-Benefiting from more than 10 years of research and expertise development in cryptographic hardware and watermarking, intoPIX provides a broad range of silicon-proven security IP-Cores dedicated to broadcast, AV/IP, archiving, digital cinema applications.
-Thanks to its strong expertise, intoPIX is the key partner to correctly and successfully implement the right required algorithms and protocols.
+Benefiting from more than 10 years of research and expertise development in cryptographic hardware and watermarking, intoPIX provides a broad range of silicon-proven security IP-Cores dedicated to broadcast, AV/IP, archiving, and digital cinema applications.
+Thanks to its strong expertise, intoPIX is the key partner to correctly and successfully implement the required algorithms and protocols.

 Discover our Security / Crypto IP-cores